 Why Implement the Progressive Enhancement Model?

-The progressive enhancement model takes a lot of planning and forward-thinking, as opposed to the graceful degradation model, which mostly aims for backward compatibility.
-The time, energy, and resources you invest in creating a website that features principles of progressive enhancement add a lot of value to your website.
-Here are a few reasons you should implement this model.
+First, let's acknowledge that it is more work upfront.
+Progressive enhancement requires a lot of planning and forward-thinking, as opposed to the graceful degradation model, which mostly aims for backward compatibility.
+However, the time, energy, and resources you invest in creating a website that features principles of progressive enhancement add a lot of value to your website.
+Here are some of my top reasons why progressive enhancement is worthwhile.

 1. Accessibility

-Think of your grandmother, who hasn’t updated her computer software in at least a decade.
-Building your website using the progressive enhancement model allows users like your grandma to access your site without issues.
-Websites must be informative and helpful to all users — regardless of their browser type.
+Think of your grandmother, who hasn't updated her computer software in at least a decade.
+Building your website using the progressive enhancement model allows users like your grandma to access your site without issue.
+Websites should be accessible to all users — regardless of their browser type.
+Progressive enhancement helps ensure that is the case.

-For instance, test your website elements to ensure they are HTML accessible, as most browsers use some form of HTML now.
+For instance, test your website elements to ensure they are HTML accessible, as most browsers now use some form of HTML.

-Website crawlers love websites built for progressive enhancement.
-This is because they can easily look through your website, parse the information, and understand how to recommend the content through their respective search engines.
+There's another perk: Website crawlers love sites built this way.
+That's because they can easily peruse your website, parse the information, and understand how to recommend the content.

-The importance of SEO cannot be understated.
-SEO efforts drive more visitors to your company's website, increasing your chances for more conversions which leads to more customers and more revenue.
+The importance of search engine optimization (SEO) cannot be understated.
+SEO efforts drive more visitors to your company's website, increasing your chances for conversions.
+And you and I both know that conversions lead to more money for your business.

 Progressive enhancement is more conducive to SEO since you can easily change your website from a technical standpoint to increase your rankings.
 Google often updates its algorithm, so working with an adaptable website is advantageous from an SEO standpoint.